Protocol for Confirmed or Suspected COVID-19 On Campus

 A. Reporting COVID-19 Exposure in the College Community

-Members of the College community who have a positive COVID-19 test or COVID-19 symptoms should report that information to the College’s COVID hotline at 215 751-8035 (press “Option 1” for COVID inquiries, then press “Option 1” if you are an employee or “Option 2” if you are a student).
-Contractors or visitors should report COVID-19 symptoms or exposure to Public Safety at 215-751-8111.
+Members of the College community who have a positive COVID-19 test or COVID-19 symptoms should report that information to the College’s COVID Response Team at the COVID hotline: 215 751-8035 (press “Option 1” for COVID inquiries, then press “Option 1” if you are an employee or “Option 2” if you are a student) or via email at COVIDresponse@ccp.edu.
+Contractors or visitors who have recently visited the College may also report COVID-19 symptoms or exposure to 215 751-8035 or COVIDresponse@ccp.edu.
 The College may request that individuals experiencing COVID-19 symptoms get a COVID-19 test.
 Individuals should also report if they have been directed by a medical professional or a public health department to quarantine because they have come into close contact with someone who has COVID-19.
 Any individuals that fall into any of these categories should be directed to seek medical advice and follow the return to campus protocols set forth in Section D of this document.

 B. Infected Person on Campus